 - Discuss the importance of preventing readmissions and basics of Skilled Nursing Facility (SNF) care.

 - Identify the emerging issues in failure to rescue and optimal discharge disposition.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Duke University Health System Clinical Education and Professional Development.
-The designation was based upon the quality of the educational activity and its compliance with the standards and policies of the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC).
+This activity is in accordance with the accreditation requirements and policies of the Duke University Health System Clinical Education and Professional Development.
+The designation is based upon the quality of the educational activity and its compliance with the standards and policies of the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC).

-Duke University Health System Clinical Education and Professional Development as a jointly accredited activity with 17.0 credits.
+Duke University Health System Clinical Education and Professional Development as a jointly accredited activity.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.